Energy Innovation Grant Program

 The Energy Innovation Grant Program (EIGP) supports a wide variety of energy projects related to energy efficiency, renewable energy, energy storage, energy planning, and more.

-Each year, the Commission chooses eligible activities based on its energy priorities, emerging trends, and public input.
-To be informed of program developments and opportunities to participate, subscribe to docket 9709-FG-2023 using
+For each grant round, the Commission chooses eligible activities based on its energy priorities, emerging trends, and public input.
+To be informed of program developments and opportunities to participate in the current round (6), subscribe to docket 9709-FG-2026 using EZ e-Subscribe.

 Who is eligible to apply